Introducing Chaos Engineering

 In particular, I would like to

-• Simulate Stress Scenarios (apply simple load to CPU and memory)
+- Simulate Stress Scenarios (apply simple loads to CPU and memory)

 Around there.

-As an experiment, let's try using Pod Kill with Pod Fault in an environment where three Nginx Pods are running.
+As a test, let's try using Pod Kill with Pod Fault in an environment where three Nginx Pods are running.

 Set the target Namespace to default, specify the target label app: nginx, and inject a failure that will randomly kill one Pod.